-Architectural and engineering consultants are provided with a Specification Brief as part of the RFP documentation.
+Architectural and engineering consultants are provided with a Specification Brief as part of the request for proposals (RFP) documentation.
 The document provides reference information to assist the firm in developing project specifications and includes a Plans and Specifications Index and a Sample Addenda.
 These documents are used to enhance the quality of project specifications and must be used in conjunction with all components of the contract including General Conditions, Instructions to Bidders, Terms of Payment etc. Project managers must promote the use of this document and ensure that their consultants actually become familiar with the Public Services and Procurement Canada (PSPC) frameworks, formats, reference information and processes related to specifications and drawings, and that they are held accountable to provide quality specifications and drawings.

 Project managers are responsible to manage a final review of the specifications with appropriate resource discipline expertise knowledgeable with Canadian National Master Construction Specification (NMS) and the control of document definition and production, prior to the solicitation of tenders.
-Tender document checklists have been developed for mandatory use in NCA (optional in other regions).
+Tender document checklists have been developed for mandatory use in National Capital Area (NCA) (optional in other regions).
 One checklist is for "Specifications" and the other for "Drawings and Addenda".
 They are to be utilized by project managers in the final review of the specifications and drawings before they are forwarded to Real Property Contracting Services to solicit construction tenders.
 The use of checklists will assist project managers and their consultants in the development and consistent application of quality project specifications which will improve the procurement process and enhance overall project delivery.

 This document states specification policy and provides the framework, format and reference information, to assist the specification writer in developing the project specifications.